grimmelm/ctech404/ctech401/module_4/e8_project_tax_computation/exercise_specs.md

 ## Exercise Context
-It's time to put into practive everything we have learned in this course!
+It's time to put into practice everything we have learned in this course!
 (elaborate?)

 ## Exercise Instructions